A Closer Look at Self-Supervised Lightweight Vision Transformers: Introduction

-To fill this gap, we examine one of the recently top-performance algorithms, \ie, MAE \cite{mae}, and find it also significantly improves downstream performance on lightweight ViTs.
-For a thorough study, \emph{we develop and benchmark this MIM-based method (namely MAE-lite) and other fully-supervised and self-supervised pre-training counterparts}, \eg, CL-based MoCo-v3 \cite{mocov3}, on both ImageNet and some other classification tasks.
-This allows some intriguing findings which motivate us to dive deep into the working mechanism of those pre-training methods for lightweight ViTs.
+These findings motivate us to dive deep into the working mechanism of these pre-training methods for lightweight ViTs.
 More specifically, we introduce a variety of model analysis methods to study the pattern of layer behaviors during pre-training and fine-tuning, and investigate what really matters for downstream performance.
-Our analysis reveals several new findings, briefly described below. \begin{itemize} \item First, \emph{properly-learned lower layers of the pre-trained lightweight models matter more than higher ones in data-sufficient downstream tasks}.
-Contrary to MoCo-v3, although we observe that fewer semantics are extracted at a more abstract level while pre-training with MAE-lite, its fine-tuning results outperform other pre-training methods on ImageNet. \item Second, \emph{downstream dataset scale matters for the representation of higher layers}.
-As higher layers pre-trained with MAE-lite are less relevant to recognition, more downstream data is required to learn high-quality representation during fine-tuning. \item Finally, by further comparing with the pre-trained representations of the up-scaled models, we develop a distillation strategy during pre-training, and find \emph{distillation on higher layers with a larger pre-trained teacher can improve the pre-training of lightweight ViTs}.
-Better downstream performance is achieved especially on data-insufficient datasets. \end{itemize}
+First, we find that \emph{lower layers of the pre-trained models matter more than higher ones if sufficient downstream data is provided, while higher layers matter in data-insufficient downstream tasks}.
+Second, we observe that \emph{the pre-training with MAE makes the attention of the downstream models more local and concentrated, \ie, introduces locality inductive bias, which may be the key to the performance gain}.
+Based on the above analyses, we also develop a distillation strategy for MAE-based pre-training, which significantly improves the pre-training of lightweight ViTs.
+Better downstream performance is achieved especially on data-insufficient classification tasks and detection tasks.

-We also explore the effects of several basic factors and components in the MAE-lite framework, and produce recipes for realizing this high-performance pre-training.
-All of the above makes us achieve 78.4\% top-1 accuracy on ImageNet with vanilla ViT-Tiny (5.7M), which is on par with or even outperforms most previous lightweight ConvNets and ViT derivatives.